Saloni21098/WGCNA/README.md

 5. The Ensembl IDs of top 25 genes were converted into Gene IDs.

 ## Conclusion
-Hence, the genes from our module of interest (turquoise module) are extracted.
+Hence, the genes from our module of interest (turquoise module) are identified.
 The top 25 genes that are associated with severe COVID-19 cases are:
  1. Cell division cycle 42 (CDC42)
  2. Aurora kinase A (AURKA)